splunk/public-o11y-docs/logs/lo-transition.rst

 Search-time processing rules
 --------------------------------------------------------------------------------------------------------------
 You cannot use search-time processing rules in the Log Observer Connect UI.
 Search-time rules are the application of log processing rules across historical data.
 See :ref:`logs-search-time-rules` for more information.
-Going forward, you can utilize the global time range picker in Splunk Cloud Platform dashboards to do search-time processing.

-Going forward, you can utilize the following methods for processing data at search time:
+Going forward, you can utilize the following methods for processing data at search time in Splunk Cloud Platform:

 .. list-table::
    :header-rows: 1